 Softballs.
-Each site will receive softballs from Rawlings for use at the regionals, super regionals and finals.
+Each site will receive softballs from Rawlings for use at the regionals and finals.
 Hosts should be prepared to have game balls on hand in the event that the ball shipment arrives late.
-The Rawlings softball is the official softball for the championship and must be used at all practice and competition sessions.
+The Rawlings softball is the official softball for the championship and mustbe used at all practice and competition sessions.

-The NCAA will send seven (7) dozen balls to each regional site, four (4) dozen balls to each super regional site and 26 dozen balls to the championship site.
+The NCAA will send seven (7) dozen balls to each regional site and 26 dozen balls to the championship site.